Fist of all, I learned that not all experiences are the same. So this right here, is my own, and no on else’s.

 - I have times when I weigh myself every day (even a few times a day) AND

 - I have weeks when I eat a lot and I avoid the scale so that I don’t feel guilty (although I am feeling guilty anyway because I know that what I am doing is wrong)

 - I have this self talk that makes me feel like shit when I overeat and then I want to eat even more because I end up convincing myself that it doesn’t matter anyway, I will never be able to lose the weight

-Those are most of the things that I thin qualify myself as a person experiencing an eating disorder.
+Those are most of the things that I think qualify myself as a person experiencing disordered eating.
 They are not all happening all at once, and some of them are not happening at all at the moment – the discouraging self talk for example is not present because I am in a bit of a better place right now – but I thought it is worth mentioning all of them.

 Although I know why I am experiencing this, the process of getting better at dealing with it is slow and painful at times.
 Just while writing this article, I took several breaks doing other things that help me sustain my habit of avoiding feeling; I went to my other help – Netflix :), I had another spoon of the potato salad I had made earlier, I talked to my friend on the phone, I then played a game on the phone, all the while having this nagging feeling in the back of my mind that I am uncomfortable because I am writing about something important, something that makes undress parts of me that I am ashamed of.